Marcelvla/AppStudio/Friendsr/README.md

 rating you give the characters will be saved.

 Functionality:
 The app Friendsr uses the Friendsadapter to show the different kind of Friend classes there are.
+The Friend class holds the name, bio and drawable id to show the name, bio and picture of the characters.
 To show the circular portraits I used a library from hdodenhof (https://github.com/hdodenhof/CircleImageView) and imported a simple version of the game of thrones font.
 Friendsadapter puts the friends in a grid_item.xml layout.